ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+n times in their efforts to rival the Bacchan­
+alian extravagance of the ancient masters of the
+world ; yet even they must be reckoned mere slip­
+pers in comparison.
+Till a very late periid. enor­
+mous goblets, that would put that of the Baron
+Bradwardine to open shame, were among the
+chief ornaments of the rooms and tables of the Ger­
+man nobility : at their feists the bottle used to be
-round continually ; and each guest had t
+j pushed round continually ; and each guest had t
 open his goblet on pain of being Condemned as a
 talse Iriena and nroiner.
 The Mother Moi lds the Max.
 The following